Donaldchuks/Austin-Police-Department-Data-Analysis/README.md

 ## ANALYSIS : UNVEILING THE SECRET OF OUR DATA
 Now that our data is prepared, we embark on a detailed analysis to uncover key insights.
 This analysis is divided into five key sections:

-## Overview
+1. Overview
-Response Time Overview A general look at how quickly APD responds to calls.
+2. Response Time Overview A general look at how quickly APD responds to calls.
-Calls Trend Overview: How call volumes vary throughout the day, week, and month.
+3. Calls Trend Overview: How call volumes vary throughout the day, week, and month.
-Patrol Sector Performance: A comparison of response times across different patrol sectors.
+4. Patrol Sector Performance: A comparison of response times across different patrol sectors.
-Geographic Patterns: Analyzing response times in different neighborhoods and districts.
+5. Geographic Patterns: Analyzing response times in different neighborhoods and districts.

+## OVERVIEW
+This page displays a summary of key metrics such as
+- Filter Panel: Allows users to filter data based on call type and location, enabling more targeted analysis.
+- Total Call Vol: A clear picture of the overall call volume, indicating the demand on emergency services.
+- Avg Response Time: The average response time for all the calls which  measure the overall efficiency in responding to calls.
+- Total patrol sectors: the total patrol sectors in austin department
+- Mental Health response time: Provides specific insights into the department's response to mental health-related calls.
+- Call Volume Trends: Visualizes call volume trends over time, helping identify peak hours, days, and months.
+- Avg Response Time Trend: Reveals when response times are typically slower, allowing for proactive resource allocation and potential staffing adjustments.
+- Average Response Time Per Call: Compares average response times per call across the different patrol sectors.
+- Average Response Time: Priority Level:   Examines how response times vary based on call priority.
+- Incident trends by priority level: Displays the number of incidents over time for each priority level.
+- Top 5 Busiest Districts: Identifies the top five busiest council districts, allowing for focused resource allocation and improved response strategies.